 Pharmaceutical packaging and labeling done right should add significant value to your products, and that centers around the decorative elements you integrate into your designs.
 Decorative effects should hook consumers’ attention, in the aisle or online, long enough for them to inquire further into your products’ benefits.

 National pharmaceutical brands are firmly embracing decorative designs.
 After all, decorative effects help create effective synergy between labels, packaging, and marketing collateral.

 In addition to providing further protection against scratches and abrasions, coating and laminates help your packaging shine.

 Gloss coatings create a vibrant, glimmering effect, while matte finishes reflect light.
 Raised or textured, tactile coatings engage consumers with a physical impression.
 Pearlescent coatings involve injecting small reflective particles into the base of a clear UV coating to create depth and shine.
 Strike-though and reticulating varnish deliver superior rub resistance and even a high-gloss effect, enhancing the visual appeal of pharmaceutical packaging.

 Hot Foil Stamping

 Using a heating technique, foil is attached to a substrate, producing a metallic polish.
 Commonly silver or gold, hot foil stamping can be used to create shimmering designs, accommodating intricate and clean visuals of any color.

-Relying on ultraviolet light instead of heat, cold foil techniques can apply metallic colors across the CMYK and PMS color spectrums.
+Relying on ultraviolet light instead of heat, cold foil techniques apply metallic colors across CMYK and PMS color spectrums.
 Adhering to packaging or labeling material, cold foil offers another avenue for lustrous design elements.
 Notably, cold foil can be used in sheet-fed lithographic or flexographic printing.

 The decorative options for pharmaceutical labeling and packaging are abundant, but you’ll also want to think deeply about how they relate to your sustainability goals.